 Snow sports and other outdoor winter activities are a great way to shake the winter doldrums with exposure to fresh air, exercise, and sunshine.

-First Day Hike: 10 State Parks to Visit Jan.
+First Day Hike: 10 NYS Parks to Visit Jan.
 1

 Celebrate the New Year outdoors with a First Day Hike!
 Each one of these local New York State parks offers a guided hike on January 1st.